ShreyamMaity/Assignmenty/README.md

-- This is a [GitHub Action](https://developer.github.com/actions/) to create your assignment automatically with help of version control.
+- This is a [GitHub Action](https://developer.github.com/actions/) to create your assignment automatically with the help of git version control.

 - It takes code and snaps from your latest commit and make it an assignment and send you in mail📧